 - Application of principles from 1 to 5 makes a plan for food processing.

-- There is a need to verify that the entire plan is actually working as per the plan so that food safety is ensured.
+- There is a need to verify that the entire plan is working as per the plan to ensure food safety.

-- After the verification, procedures for verification like auditing of the plan, random sampling, and checking, etc., need to be established.
+- After the verification, procedures for verification, like auditing of the plan, random sampling, checking, etc., need to be established.